ElectricTubaphone/fancy-walrus/README.md

 # fancy-walrus
 A simple fully connected neural network in Java, paired with a classifier class.
-The classes can easily be integrated into other projects.
+The classes can be integrated into other projects.
 ## An example of the network

 Here is a demonstration of a simple implementation of the class.
 In it, a network is trained to model the sine function for input values between 0 and 1.